-Transition risk - policy, legal and market risk Climate-related risk Continual enhancement of climate-related legislation and reporting requirements leading to scrutiny-driven reputational damage Potential and financial impact Increased operating costs as a result of higher compliance costs Increased risk of costs resulting from fines and cost of litigation Loss of revenue from potential impact on colleagues/client retention as a result of reputational risk Mitigating actions We proactively monitor changes in regulation and legislation thereby reducing the likelihood of non-compliance or incurring potential fines We regularly review and update our policies and maintain strong governance procedures as part of our approach to responsible investment and integration of ESG considerations in our investment process We make annual voluntary disclosures for UN PRI reporting, UK Stewardship Code 2020, and CDP.
-In addition, we produce annual TCFD climate related disclosures, including FCA Asset Management requirements.
-This helps provides transparency of our approach to managing climate related risks and opportunities both in our investment process and corporate activities Responsible investment is our default approach.
-We identify, assess and monitor material ESG and climate-related risks and opportunities and pursue an active stewardship approach that includes GHG emissions disclosures We offer clients a bespoke discretionary portfolio management service, which can be tailored according to individual client preferences, including screening ESG attributes.
-Timeframe Long-term Likelihood Likely Impact rating High
+Transition risk - policy, legal and market risk Climate-related · Continual enhancement of climate-related legislation and reporting requirements risk leading to scrutiny-driven reputational damage • Increased operating costs as a result of higher compliance costs Potential and • Increased risk of costs resulting from fines and cost of litigation · Loss of revenue from potential impact on colleagues/client retention as a result financial impact of reputational risk · We proactively monitor changes in regulation and legislation thereby reducing the likelihood of non-compliance or incurring potential fines We regularly review and update our policies and maintain strong governance procedures as part of our approach to responsible investment and integration of ESG considerations in our investment process · We make annual voluntary disclosures for UN PRI reporting, UK Stewardship Code 2020, and CDP.
+In addition, we produce annual TCFD climate related disclosures, Mitigating including FCA Asset Management requirements.
+This helps provides transparency actions of our approach to managing climate related risks and opportunities both in our investment process and corporate activities · Responsible investment is our default approach.
+We identify, assess and monitor

+- Responsible investment is our default approach.
+We identify, assess and monitor material ESG and climate-related risks and opportunities and pursue an active stewardship approach that includes GHG emissions disclosures - We offer clients a bespoke discretionary portfolio management service, which can be tailored according to individual client preferences, including screening ESG attributes.
+We can provide clients with a series of climate related carbon metrics on request.